 Maria Teresa Gomes Ferreira, Lalique.
 Jóias.
 Lisbon: Calouste Gulbenkian Museum, 1997, pp. 92–5, no. 3.

 New York 1999

-“Only the Best”.
-Masterpieces of the Calouste Gulbenkian Museum, Lisbon, exhibition catalogue, Katharine Baetjer e James David Draper (eds.) – New York (The Metropolitan Museum of Art), 1999, pp. 152-153, no. 73, colourpl.
+Katharine Baetjer and James David Draper (eds.), 'Only the Best'.
+Masterpieces of the Calouste Gulbenkian Museum, Lisbon, exhibition catalogue.
+New York: The Metropolitan Museum of Art, 1999, pp. 152–3, no. 73, colourpl.

 Calouste Gulbenkian Museum.
 Lisbon: Calouste Gulbenkian Museum, 2001, p.
 174, cat.
 150.